 When you move into a new home, one of the first things you should do is get new locks for each exterior door.
 If one of your home's locks breaks, or a key is lost, it's also time to invest in new door locks.
 But, where do you go to ensure the locks you're installing are safe and secure?

-Keys to your lock aren't unique
+Keys to mass-produced door locks aren't unique

 Next time you're shopping for a lock, look at the other locks available and see how many have matching serial numbers.
 Those that do will be identical, and require the same key to unlock them all.
 Lock companies do this so you can install the same lock at your house and have one key to unlock every door, but it introduces a significant hole in home security.

 Take your locks to a locksmith

 This way, you'll be getting a unique lock that doesn't match other locks sold by the store.
 At Holder's Security, we re-key locks every day for customers and can help you adequately secure your home.

-Invest in higher quality locks
+Invest in higher quality!

 At Holder's Security, we carry Medeco security locks, which require keys cut by special cutting machines.
 These locks are next to impossible to pick, and you'll never find anyone else carrying the same key.
 Additionally, Medeco locks are highly rated to withstand direct impacts and attacks.